 How to Apply for The Seed Bride Initiative as a Couple

 The Seed Bride Initiative gives one deserving couple the chance to experience a fully sponsored wedding each year.
-Selection is based on the strength of your love story, the challenges you’ve overcome together, and the hope you continue to hold onto as partners.
+Selection is based on the depth of your story, the challenges you’ve faced together, and the hope and commitment you continue to show as partners.
+To become the next Seed Bride, follow the following steps:

-The selection board reviews all submissions and chooses the couple whose story best reflects love, faith, and perseverance.
+The board reviews all entries and selects the couple whose story reflects love, faith, resilience, and genuine need.

-If selected, you’ll receive a completely free wedding, with every detail—from makeup to decor—handled by top Ghanaian vendors.
+If chosen, you’ll receive a fully sponsored wedding with every detail—from planning to decor—covered by trusted Ghanaian vendors.

 How Does the Seed Bride Initiative Make Money?

-The Seed Bride Initiative does not operate for profit.
-It is a faith-driven, community project organized each year by grateful wedding vendors who volunteer their services to bless one deserving couple.
-No one is paid, and there are no hidden fees or sponsorship deals.
-Every contribution, from makeup and decor to catering and photography, is freely offered as an act of gratitude and service to God.
+The Seed Bride Initiative is not a profit-driven project.
+It is a faith-led, community effort organized each year by grateful wedding vendors who volunteer their services to bless one deserving couple.
+No vendor is paid, and every contribution, from makeup and decor to catering and photography, is offered freely as an act of gratitude and service to God.

 Image Source: Chocolate Shot It